2nd Arrondissement Bars & Nightlife

 30-32 Rue du Sentier, 2nd

-Rivié, one of the two bars in the Hoxton, has a wonderful brasserie, a lovely outdoor garden, and scattered here and there, relaxing little nooks with armchairs and nice lighting.
-But never mind-skip all that.
-Head straight for the bar.
-The bar bar.
-Settle into the velvet barstool, order a glass of Billecart-Salmon (a rosé champagne) or, depending on your day, a dirty martini.
-The staff is friendly, the vibe is chill, and as evening slips into night, remember only two very important words: truffle fries.
+Rivié, one of the two bars in the Hoxton, has a wonderful brasserie, a lovely outdoor garden, and relaxing little nooks with armchairs and nice lighting.
+Settle onto a velvet barstool, order a glass of champagne or a dirty martini, chat with the friendly bartenders, and order plates of onion rings and tartare on toast as the evening slips into night.

 Experimental Cocktail Club